 While the UN usually operates under a one country two systems approach in Sudan, due to the nature of this programme's work to promote peaceful coexistence and community development opportunities across borders a single Joint Programme Management Committee (PMC) will be established to adequately respond to programme coordination, management and reporting requirements related to programme components of both North and South.
-This single committee is an innovation in Sudan, and we hope will catalyse greater cooperation between UN agencies North and South throughout their programme, ensuring that the MDG-AF funded activities are aligned with the UNDAF approved strategic priorities.
+This single committee is an innovation in Sudan, and we hope will catalyse greater cooperation between UN agencies North and South throughout their programming.
+The committee will assume responsibility for the operational coordination of the joint programme, ensuring that the MDG-AF funded activities are aligned with the UNDAF approved strategic priorities.
 They will provide technical and substantive leadership regarding the activities outlined in the Annual Work Plan and provide technical advice to the NSC.

-More specifically, the PMC will: a) ensure operational coordination; b) appoint a Programme Manager; c) manage programme resources to achieve outcomes and output defined in the programme; d) align MDG-F funded activities with the UN Strategic Framework and UNDAF approved strategic priorities; e) establish programme baselines to enable sound monitoring and evaluation; f) establish adequate programme reporting mechanisms; g) integrate work plans, budgets, reports and other programme related documents and ensure that budget overlaps or gaps are addressed; h) provide technical and substantive leadership regarding the activities envisaged in the Annual Work Plan; i) agree on re-allocations and budget revisions and make recommendations to the RC as appropriate; j) address management and implementation issues; k) identify emerging lessons learned; and I) establish communication and public information plans.
+More specifically, the PMC will: a) ensure operational coordination; b) appoint a Programme Manager; c) manage programme resources to achieve outcomes and output defined in the programme; d) align MDG-F funded activities with the UN Strategic Framework and UNDAF approved strategic priorities; e) establish programme baselines to enable sound monitoring and evaluation; f) establish adequate programme reporting mechanisms; g) integrate work plans, budgets, reports and other programme related documents and ensure that budget overlaps or gaps are addressed; h) provide technical and substantive leadership regarding the activities envisaged in the Annual Work Plan; i) agree on re-allocations and budget revisions and make recommendations to the RC as appropriate; j) address management and implementation issues; k) identify emerging lessons learned; and l) establish communication and public information plans.